sparklemotion/nokogiri.org/content/installing_nokogiri.md

 *   If you have multiple versions of Xcode installed, make sure you use the right `xcode-select`.

-*If reporting an issue about the macOS installation instructions, please mentain @zenspider.*
+*If reporting an issue about the macOS installation instructions, please mention @zenspider.*

 ---